CiteAb provides high quality data that accelerates scientific research by helping researchers identify and suppliers sell the best reagents.

 Alongside the meteoric rise in popularity seen by the Search Engine, CiteAb had by now developed a world leading data services arm by repurposing data that was used to power the search.
 This data proved so powerful, and of such high quality, that CiteAb’s client list rapidly grew.

 As both the commercial and research client base continued to rapidly expand, CiteAb redoubled it’s efforts to focus on data quality.
-CiteAb had also grown beyond its roots in antibodies by starting to collect data on other reagent types and by 2018, CiteAb’s data encompassed antibodies, biochemicals, kits and proteins.
+CiteAb responded to researcher and supplier feedback by starting to collect data on other reagent types, with the first update in 2018 including the addition of biochemicals, kits and proteins, and the next update in 2020 including experimental models.

 CiteAb will continue to focus on producing high quality data that provides insight to researchers, suppliers and financial organisations.
 Our data type coverage will continue to expand across reagent types, but also into fields such as instruments and software.
 We’ll remain focused on making our data as powerful and easy to use as possible for our researchers and commercial clients.